dennis2908/evermostestno1/README.md

    Replace f9508a7d6e438beddb6912f7f90f2b12 in url with cartToken from no 3.</br>
    Click the button "Send".</br>
    You will get response message 'The quantity you're ordering of  isn't available in stock'.

+# How to do functionality test (using Command Line) :

+Use command prompt and direct to root folder and type :</br>
+    $ php vendor/phpunit/phpunit/phpunit</br>